 There are a mix of regular and one-off tasks depending on what is happening at kinder.
 Policy reviews, oversight of staff hours and meeting attendance and reporting are a regular and short term input of 2-3 hours each fortnight or month.
 Staff appraisals and contribution to contract updates or reviews are supported by the admin officer and take place twice a year.

 When new roles are advertised or specific projects taking place, a more significant time input is required, but these are always negotiated and can and should be balanced around your other commitments.
 We are a team on Committee and can and do support each other when we need it.

 The Secretary role provides you with a great overview of how the kinder is run and as a member of the executive team you get to be involved in key decisions.
-With no background in education or not-for-profits I've found it interesting to learn how a small business functions & have loved feeling a part of the kinder community.
-My son also loves that I "work" at his school!

 This role would best suit someone who is organised & a good coordinator, but with no technical skills necessary, anyone with a little bit of enthusiasm and a good diary reminder system would be great.

 The busiest times are during the monthly committee meetings (once per month) and ahead of the AGM in mid-November.
 Otherwise the the role is very manageable and you will be very able to put my hand up to help support other team members as necessary.
 If you're on the fence, give it a go!